 Endangered Shadows

 A group of Whooping Cranes walks the Pothole region of the Canadian prairies, trailed by their shadows.
-Not too long ago it would be nearly impossible to see a group like this one in the wild, even one of this relatively small size.
-In 1941, only 82 years ago, the Aransas-Wood Buffalo migratory population of Whooping Cranes had an estimated 16 birds due to severe declines from overhunting and habitat loss.
-Whooping Cranes were once widespread across prairie lands in the US and Canada but were displaced from much of their natural breeding and staging habitats over the 20th century, as lakes dried up from drought and overhunting continued.
+Not long ago, it would be nearly impossible to see a group like this in the wild, even one of this relatively small size.
+In 1941, only 82 years ago, the size of the Aransas-Wood Buffalo migratory population of Whooping Cranes was estimated to be 16 birds due to severe declines from overhunting and habitat loss.
+Whooping Cranes were once widespread across prairie lands in the US and Canada, but were displaced from most of their natural breeding and staging habitats over the 20th century, as lakes dried up from drought and overhunting continued.

 This population migrates through North America, wintering near the Texas coast in and around Aransas National Wildlife Refuge and breeding in Wood Buffalo National Park in Alberta and Northwest Territories, Canada.
 The Aransas-Wood Buffalo population flies for over 4200 kilometres / 2600 miles each way when they travel in both the spring and fall between their winter and summer homes.
 Since Whooping Cranes aren’t non-stop fliers, they make several stops to eat and rest, including in the Platte River in Nebraska, the Salt Plains in Oklahoma, and agricultural lands in several locales.
 In the fall, the population often stops in Saskatchewan fields to feed on grain and build fat reserves to fuel their journey to Texas.
 Saskatchewan was once a breeding area for Whooping Cranes, but increasingly dry conditions forced their movement.